 The unit root tests for the selected on level variables do not reject the possibility of the existence of a unit root in all cases at a 1% level, the only rejection occurred in the LnIGP-DI variable.
 In other words, there are no statistical evidences that the variables are I(0).
-The analyses of the results indicates that the series for private investments (Ln Priv Investments), GDP (LnY), utilization of industrial capacity (LnUCAP), (LnPub Infra Invest public investments and Non_Pub_Infra_Invest), Productivity Ln (Ln_Productivity), real interest rates (r), relative prices of capital goods (Rel_Prices_K), loans from the BNDES (LnBNDES_Dis) and taxation (LnT), may all be considered stationary.
+The analyses of the results indicates that the series for private investments (Ln Priv Investments), GDP (LnY), utilization of industrial capacity (LnUCAP), (LnPub Infra Invest public investments and Ln Non Pub Infra Invest), Productivity and Technology Impact (Ln\Productivity\Tech), real interest rates (r), relative prices of capital goods from BNDES (Rel Prices K), loans the (LnBNDES Dis) and taxation (LnT), may all be considered stationary.